Camallera railway station

 Camallera is a railway station owned by Adif, located to the east of the town of Camallera, in the municipality of Saus, Camallera i Llampaies in the Alt Empordà region.
-The station is on the Barcelona-Girona-Portbou line and is served by trains on the regional R11 line and the RG1commuter line of Rodalies de Catalunya, operated by Renfe Operadora.
+The station is on the Barcelona-Girona-Portbou line and is served by trains on the regional R11 line and the RG1 commuter line of Rodalies de Catalunya, operated by Renfe Operadora.

 This station on the Girona line opened in 1877 when the section built by the Tarragona to Barcelona and France Railway Company (TBF) between Girona and Figueres entered service.

 In 2016, the station recorded 20,000 passengers.